psychowood/cookidump/README.md

 The number of exported recipes is limited to around `1000` for each execution.
 Hence, use of filters may help in this case to reduce the number of recipes exported.

+If you play a little too much with authentication, you may incur in a CAPTCHA error in headless mode.
+You can then solve the captcha using the browser, or wait some hours for it to reset.

 ### Other approaches ###

 A different approach, previously adopted, is based on the retrieval of structured data on recipes.